Ho-Ro/DL4YHF-Frequency-Counter/README.md

 In the frequency range 100 ...
 3200 kHz, the display can be "zoomed" to a resolution of 1 Hz by holding down the button.
-This temporarily selects a measuring range of 1 s gate time without prescaler, which results in a resolution of 1 Hz, e.g. a signal of exactly 1012345 Hz results in a display of `1„0123`, where `„` represents the flashing dot, which means 1.0123 MHz.
+This temporarily selects a measuring range of 1 s gate time without prescaler, which results in a resolution of 1 Hz, e.g. a signal of exactly 1012345 Hz results in a display of `1:0123`, where `:` represents the flashing dot, which means 1.0123 MHz.
-Pressing the button switches the display to 1 Hz resolution mode (in which only the 5 lower digits are displayed) and shows `1.2.3.4.5.` with all 5 dots flashing.
+During the button press the display is switched to 1 Hz resolution mode (in which only the 5 lower digits are displayed) and shows `1:2:3:4:5:` with all 5 dots flashing.

-This mode is intended to calibrate the quartz oscillator; apply an exact 1 MHz signal (e.g. from a GPSDO), hold down the button and adjust the variable capacitor until the display shows `0.0.0.0.0.`.
-This will give you a short term accuracy down to 1ppm.
+This mode is intended to calibrate the quartz oscillator; apply an exact 1 MHz signal (e.g. from a GPSDO), hold down the button and adjust the variable capacitor until the display shows `0:0:0:0:0:`.
+This will give you a (short term) accuracy down to 1ppm.

 Remark: If the variable capacitor is mounted according to the silkscreen picture, the top side is connected to the hot side and the calibration is disturbed when you use a metal screwdriver.
 You should mount the capacitor 180° rotated to have top connected to GND.

 ![DL4YHF capacitor mod](HW/DL4YHF_capacitor_mod.jpg)

 #### Switching between frequency and event counter mode